Hong Kong Film and Taiwan Film Industry Comparison

 (Taiwan Film 2018): https://mocfile.moc.gov.tw/files/201902/53e0cbe3-1e1b-4e0e-a82e-1d1bfd70a385.pdf

 (Hong Kong Film 2018): http://service-industries-research.hktdc.com/business-news/article/電影及影音製作/香港影視及娛樂業概況/hkip/tc/1/1X3O8SXR/1X0018PN.htm

-The number is the almost the same.
-About 50 films per year is the common feature of both Chinese regions.
-However it includes student and amateur works that screened at film festivals or subsidised and rated by the state censorship.
-Thus, it needs further analysis to determine if it's a commercially made professional theatrical feature or state subsidised experimental film project.
-For boosting the number, Taiwan tends to count student films, shorts into the state statics.
+Indeed, the number is almost the same.
+About 30-50 films per year is the common feature of both Chinese regions.
+However it includes student and amateur works that screened at film festivals or being subsidised, rated by the state censorship.
+Thus, it needs further analysis to meticulously determine if it's a commercially made professional theatrical feature or just state subsidised experimental film project.
+For boosting the number, Taiwan systematically tends to count student films, shorts into the state statistics.

-On the contrary, ''Hong Kong film industry'' includes not only films, but also video, TV, commercials and music videos in terms of law.
-It also affects the result of the state statics on industrial workers and the entire economic data collection.
+On the contrary, ''Hong Kong film industry'' includes not only films, but also video, TV, commercials and music videos in terms of the law.
+It also affects the result of the state statistics on industrial workers and the entire economic data collection.

 1992 was the peak of the Hong Kong Film Production (F1.1)